bigdevsoon/100-days-of-code/README.md

 ## 📖 How to Approach This Challenge

-1. **Understand requirements**: Each day starts with a clear User Story and Acceptance Criteria to guide your challenge.
+1. **Understand requirements**: Use any combination of HTML/CSS/JS, libraries and frameworks as you wish!
+Also, each day starts with a clear User Story and Acceptance Criteria to guide your challenge.
-2. **Design to code (1 per day)**: Attempt to replicate the provided design image with precision.
+2. **Design to code (1 per day ideally)**: Attempt to replicate the provided design image with precision.
 Variations are welcomed for personal flair!
 3. **Add Interactivity**: While designs focus on static elements, adding interactive features is encouraged to enhance functionality.
 4. **Log Your Progress**: Keep a daily log of your progress and achievements.
-When using [BigDevSoon](https://app.bigdevsoon.me/challenges), sharing your completed challenge URL and design image on social media to showcase your work and inspire others is quite straightforward.
+When using [BigDevSoon](https://app.bigdevsoon.me/challenges), tracking, and sharing your progress on social media to showcase your work and inspire others is super easy.

 ## 🌐 Join the Community